allegranicp/Implement-Route-Planner/README.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/1210/view) Points
 ---

-The code for this project is contained in the IPython notebook: "Advanced_Lane_Finding.ipynb"
+The code for this project is contained in the IPython notebook: "project_notebook.ipynb"

 ### Discussion
 * How would you explain A-Star to a family member?